Misdialed call

-A misdialed call or wrong number is a telephone call to an incorrect telephone number.
-This may occur because the number has been physically misdialled, the number is simply incorrect, or because the area code or ownership of the number has changed.
+A misdialed call or wrong number is a telephone call or text message to an incorrect telephone number.
+This may occur because the number has been physically misdialed, the number is simply incorrect, or because the area code or ownership of the number has changed.
 In North America, toll-free numbers are a frequent source of wrong numbers because they often have a history of prior ownership.
-In the United Kingdom, many misdialled calls have been due to public confusion over the dialing codes for some areas.
+In the United Kingdom, many misdialed calls have been due to public confusion over the dialing codes for some areas.

 Etiquette

 The recipient of a wrong number is usually unknown to the caller.
 This aspect has been used in social science experiments designed to study the willingness of people to help strangers, and the extent to which this is affected by characteristics such as race.
 This experimental method is known as the "wrong-number technique".

-Proper telephone etiquette recommends that the wrongly dialed party politely inform the caller of that fact, and also that the caller apologize rather than simply hanging up.
-Often the two parties will confirm whether or not the intended number is indeed the number that was reached (e.g. "Is this 555-0184?") before ending the call.
-It is widely considered "dangerous" for the called party to disclose their phone number — rather it is considered more prudent to require the calling party to state which number they dialed and for the called party to simply confirm whether or not that is their number.
-Though this can also be considered irrelevant if a phone has a list of outgoing phone numbers it called, and/or already has the dialed number on the screen's display (whether they were intentional, or by accident) as many modern phones do, thus would unintentionally reveal what the falsely dialed phone number was anyway without the called party disclosing it too.
+The Emily Post Institute recommends that the recipient of a text message to a misdialed number respond with, "Sorry, wrong number."
+A fraud expert recommends not responding or engaging at all with messages from unknown numbers, to avoid text message scams that start with an innocent-looking message from a stranger.